OWF/owf2014/pages/en/practical-information/index.md

 *Starting at 128 €*

 **Hôtel Eugénie**

-<br>*Near the Saint Michel Metro Station on line 4 which takes you directely to the Beffroi*
+*Near the Saint Michel Metro Station on line 4 which takes you directely to the Beffroi*

 Hôtel Eugénie is located in the centre of Paris’s famous Latin Quarter, between Saint Michel and Saint-Germain-des-Près.
 The guest rooms are air-conditioned and equipped with free Wi-Fi access.